JohnPAguirre/AtlantaAstronomyPiFinderPresentation/presentation/john-digital-finder-scopes.md

 ## What We'll Cover Tonight

-- **Finding our way around the sky** — analog finders, encoder kits, and plate solving eFinders.
+- **Finding our way around the sky** â€” analog finders, encoder kits, and plate solving eFinders.
-- **The commercial landscape** — PiFinder, Hopper, Nexus eFinder, and DIY options
+- **The commercial landscape** â€” PiFinder, Hopper, Nexus eFinder, and DIY options
-- **My PiFinder build** — why I chose it, how it went, lessons learned
+- **My PiFinder build** â€” why I chose it, how it went, lessons learned
-- **How plate solving actually works** — the cool computer science behind the magic
+- **How plate solving actually works** â€” the cool computer science behind the magic
-- **How PiFinder does it** — tetra3, cedar-solve, and the IMU trick
+- **How PiFinder does it** â€” tetra3, cedar-solve, and the IMU trick

 <!--
 We'll move through this in order, but feel free to stop me with questions anytime.